joaquinOnSoft/OTMMFraudMediaAnalysis/README.md

 1. Browse to **Metadata > Metadata editor** at the top menu
 2. Click on **Models** at the left menu
 3. Click on **New Model**
-4. Search these fields and add them
+4. Search these fields and add them:
    * **Asset info**
    * **Fraud Media Analysis Criteria**
    * **Rights**